thwbecker/interact/README.md

-# interact` models fault interactions using dislocations in an elastic medium.
+# interact - models static fault interactions using dislocations in an elastic medium

 `interact` uses `dc3d.f` as provided by Y. Okada as in Okada (BSSA, 1992) and  linear algebra routines from SLATEC, LAPACK, and